ZifanWu/Jax_HL_Gauss_loss_on_DMControl/README.md

  sudo docker run --rm --gpus all -v <examples-dir>:/jaxrl/ --gpus=all ikostrikov/jaxrl:latest python /jaxrl/train.py --env_name=HalfCheetah-v2 --save_dir=/jaxrl/tmp/
 ```

-# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.
-If you are not familiar with pull requests, please read [this documentation](https://opensource.com/article/19/7/create-pull-request-github).

 # Acknowledgements

 This code is based on [jaxrl]([https://github.com/evgenii-nikishin](https://github.com/ikostrikov/jaxrl/tree/main)) implemented by Ilya Kostrikov.